andrea-tango/GenHap/README.md

     mpiexec -np 4 ./GenHap -i Models/Freq_100/10000SNPs_60x/PacBio/Model_0.wif -o Output/Freq_100/10000SNPs_60x/PacBio

 which will save the estimated haplotypes solution in the file `haplotypes` into the folder Output/Freq_100/10000SNPs_60x/PacBio.
-In this case, `GenHap` exploits 4 core to perform the required optimizations.
+In this case, `GenHap` exploits 4 cores to perform the required optimizations.

 By running `GenHap` without specifying any parameter, all the above parameters will be listed.